-Liveaboard boat in the Red Sea with Diver on Tour
+Liveaboard vessel in the Red Sea with Diver on Tour

-A liveaboard in the Red Sea is one of the most intense diving experiences of all.
-Away from the coast, spectacular coral reefs, legendary wrecks, clear visibility and – depending on the route – good chances for impressive encounters with big fish await you.
+A liveaboard in the Red Sea is one of the most intensive diving experiences you can have.
+Away from the coast, you can expect spectacular coral reefs, legendary wrecks, clear visibility and, depending on the route, special encounters with the underwater world of the Red Sea.

-Perfect for divers who want to experience offshore reefs, strong blue-water moments and big fish at Daedalus, Rocky Island and Zabargad.
+Perfect for guests who want offshore reefs, strong blue-water moments and big fish at Daedalus, Rocky Island and Zabargad.
+Current south routes are fully booked.

 Comfort on board